Me... in my own words

 Receiving this call I ended opening my own space 'Surya Espacio' in 2010.
 It was a stage of much growth and many challenges.
 I had the joy of sharing and working with a team of people who taught me a lot about myself as a guide and that without them the evolution of Surya would have been impossible.
 I thank you infinitely!

-After almost nine years of managing my own Yoga Studio back in Argentina, offering an International Teacher Training Course as well as Workshops and Retreats all over Argentina, Uruguay and Brasil, life invited me into one of the most challenging journeys that I went through... moving abroad.
+After almost nine years of managing my own Yoga Studio back in Argentina, offering an International Teacher Training Course every year, as well as Workshops and Retreats all over Argentina, Uruguay and Brasil, life invited me into one of the most challenging journeys that I went through... moving abroad.
 All of my life I have been fully immersed in my passion~work, which is my profession and my way of making a living, fortunately.
 And just when I was at the peak of my career, I had to decide whether to move to Australia and start a life together with my beloved or stay in Argentina and continue to fuel my work.
 Love impulse was stronger... so I moved to Melbourne, Australia!

 Come practice with me!
 Click here